 Turkeys were a bit scarce after Thanksgiving this year, and all that was available was an Empire kosher turkey.
 This specimen was a shade over 14 pounds, and was thawed in the fridge for 3 days.
-Normally we would do an overnight brine, Brian Junkin’s Turkey Brine Recipe, but we wanted to see how this high-priced bird would turn out with a simple coating of rub.
+Sometimes we do an overnight brine, but we wanted to see how this high-priced bird would turn out with a simple coating of rub.

 The hardest part is removing the backbone.
 A good pair of heavy duty kitchen shears is a great tool, but it can also be done with a sharp knife and a little patience.
 Cut on each side of the bone, cutting through the rib bones that attach to the main backbone.
 The trickiest part is where the thigh bone attaches, and it may take some twisting and hacking.
 But it’s worth the effort.